TKone7/lightread/doc_30_30_design_views.md

 ## Categories
-The categories are predefined by the administrators and publisher are forced to assign one to their article.
+The categories are predefined by the administrators and publishers are forced to assign one to their article.
 Each category is associated with a theme picture, stored in `src/view/assets/img/`.
 The theme picture is prominently displayed in the header when reading an article.
 ![xxxxxxxx](resources/view_categories.png)
-After clicking a category, all articles belonging to this category be listed.
+After clicking a category, all articles belonging to this category are listed.
 Users can now search this subset of articles via the full text search.
 ![xxxxxxxx](resources/view_categories_click.png)